GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 Once your service worker reaches the `activated` state, you know it has taken over, and the previous service worker is redundant (i.e., no longer needed).
 At this point it's important to clean up after the old service worker.
 Not only does it respect your users' cache storage limits, but it can also prevent unintentional bugs.

-The [caches.match](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage/match) function is an often used shortcut for retrieving an item from _any_ cache where there's a match.
-But it iterates through the caches in the order they were **created**.
-So let's say you've got two versions of a script file `app.js` hanging out in two different caches — `assets-1` and `assets-2`.
+The [`caches.match()`](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage/match) method is an often-used shortcut for retrieving an item from _any_ cache where there's a match.
+But it iterates through the caches in the order they were created.
+So let's say you've got two versions of a script file `app.js` hanging out in two different caches—`assets-1` and `assets-2`.
 Your page is expecting the newer script that's stored in `assets-2`.
 But if you haven't deleted the old cache, `caches.match('app.js')` is going to return the old one from `assets-1` and most likely break your site.

 All it takes to clean up after previous service workers is to delete any cache that the new service worker doesn't need: